-Points-based rewards allow you to accumulate “points” when you use your debit card.
-You might earn one point for every dollar you spend, or the formula might be less generous (such as one point for every five dollars, for example).
+Accumulate “points” when you use your debit card.
+You might earn one point for every dollar you spend, or the formula might be less generous (such as one point for every $5, for example).
 Points are not the same as cash—so you can’t expect to spend one point for one dollar’s worth of value.
-However, you can redeem points for things that you’d otherwise spend money on, so you have the opportunity to save cash.
+However, you can redeem points for things you’d otherwise spend money on, so you have the opportunity to save cash.

 Points-Based Debit Card Reward Programs

-UFB Direct provides American Airlines miles.
-However, you only earn one mile for every three dollars you spend—and some transactions don’t count—so you need to understand your spending to decide if you’ll earn much from the account.
+This bank provides American Airlines miles.
+However, you only earn one mile for every $3 you spend—and some transactions don’t count—so you need to understand your spending to decide if you’ll earn much from the account.

 Instead of earning points that you’ll use in the future, you can also use your debit card rewards program to get discounts and perks right away.

-Local banks and credit unions often have rewards programs, so you might already have access to rewards in your account.
-Ask a banker how to get discounts when you shop with your debit card.
+Often these institutions have rewards programs, so you might already have access to rewards in your account.
+Ask a banker about how to get discounts when you shop with your debit card.

-As you might imagine, there are always restrictions and limitations that make these rewards less rewarding.
-Be sure to read the fine print to find out if you’ll get what you expect.
+There are always restrictions and limitations that make these rewards less rewarding.
+Read the fine print to find out if you’ll get what you expect.
 Take a close look at how you use your card and compare carefully with the terms and conditions of your bank’s rewards program.

-Accumulating points: How quickly do rewards add up?
+How quickly do rewards add up?
 You might earn one point per dollar spent, or it might take five or six dollars to earn a point.
 Sometimes you’ll earn more by spending within specific categories (buying gas or groceries, for example).
-Now, think about how you use your card.
+Think about how you use your card.
 Will you ever accumulate enough rewards to benefit?
 Will accumulating points change your behavior and spending in a way that hurts your finances?

-Maximum cash back: If you earn “cash back” find out if there’s a maximum you can receive.
-This might be a limit every year or every quarter, so you’ll have to time your purchases if you’re approaching the limit.
+If you earn cashback, find out if there’s a maximum you can receive.
+This maximum might be a limit every year or every quarter, so you’ll have to time your purchases if you’re approaching the limit.
 A card with these limits can make other (non-cash-back) rewards programs look more attractive.